 In the Supported Employment program, a client’s job may resemble one of these:

 - Male and female locker room attendants work with minimal ABC staff supervision at Mayo Clinic’s Dan Abraham Healthy Living Center and maintain the locker rooms throughout the day.
 The fitness center staff provides most of the support necessary for these individuals to succeed.

 - ABC-supervised mobile custodial crews visit businesses such as Warners’ Stellian Appliances, the Minnesota Autism Center, and a number of other locations.
 Crew members build skills as they get support and structure from their coaches, other members of the crew, and employees at the businesses they visit.

 - ABC crews provide laundry room services at the Rochester Athletic Club and Guest House Hotel.
 ABC coaching and supervision is minimal, because the business provides natural supports.

 The support a participant gets from his or her ABC Job Coach and fellow crew members can be the key to achieving the highest level of independence and success.
 Some participants may already have the necessary work and social skills, but still benefit from monthly “check-ins” and semi-annual team meetings.

 As with all of ABC’s programs, Supported Employment is staffed by professionals dedicated to a person-centered, team-based approach to ensure continued success.
-Each client’s team may include family, guardians, a social worker, medical or mental health providers, residential staff, an ABC Job Coach and Program Coordinator, and most importantly, the clients themselves.
+Each participant’s team may include family, guardians, a social worker, medical or mental health providers, residential staff, an ABC Job Coach and Program Coordinator, and most importantly, the participants themselves.

 Phone: (507) 535-3701